New Sleep Apnea Supreme Court Denial is Good News for Trucking Safety

 Sleep Apnea Truck Accident Attorneys

 If you or a loved one has been injured in an accident caused by a tired or drowsy truck driver, talk to an attorney today.
 You might be entitled to compensation from the trucking company who put an unsafe driver with a diagnosed condition behind the wheel.
-For a free consultation on your case, call the Reiff Law Firm’s The Truck Accident Team today.
+For a free consultation on your case, call the Reiff Law Firm’s The Philadelphia Truck Accident attorneys today.
 Our number is (215) 709-6940.